 Formation

-The Chair of the WG has the power to appoint SCs when enough interest has been identified for a particular area of study within the scope of 802.15 WG.
+The WG Chair has the power to appoint SCs when enough interest has been identified for a particular area of study within the scope of 802.15 WG.
 To determine that sufficient interest has been identified, the formation of the SC shall be ratified by a simple majority of the WG.

 Continuation